 - Curiosity drives people to find out what others know, need and what they bring to the table.
 It enables the kind of Growth Mindset needed for working and learning in teams.

 - Empathy enables us to see another’s perspective & feel other people`s emotions (Daniel Goleman).
 It enables us to truly learn by asking genuine questions and by listening deeply when it comes to team members` diverse perspectives.
-When empathy is accompanied by an intrinsic motivation to act in a positive & helpful way, it becomes compassion: A truly compassionate perspective can elevate collaboration beyond idea comparison or polite compromise.
+When empathy is accompanied by an intrinsic motivation to act in a positive & helpful way, it becomes compassion: A compassionate perspective can elevate collaboration beyond idea comparison or polite compromise.

 Why are these skills particularly important for succesful Teaming?